MicrosoftDocs/security/zero-trust/copilots/zero-trust-microsoft-copilot-for-security.md

 - **Enterprise** is recommended for Zero Trust and as a minimum for access to Copilot for Security and your third-party security products and related data
 - **Specialized security** is recommended for access to Copilot for Security and your third-party security products and related data

-Each of these policies is described in greater detail in this article — Common Zero Trust identity and device access policies.
+Each of these policies is described in greater detail in [Common Zero Trust identity and device access policies](/microsoft-365/security/office-365-security/zero-trust-identity-device-access-policies-common).

 ### Configure a separate set of policies for privileged users